-As noted above in relation to strategy, due to the delay in the bill we are in a similar position in relation to operational planning.
+As noted above in relation to strategy, due to the delay in the Bill we are in a similar position in relation to operational planning.
 Once again, we may or may not be implementing a bill which may or may not pass just prior to the start of the business year we are proposing this budget for.

 We have had positive engagement with the Scottish Government on reform.
 The financial memorandum accompanying the Bill has indicated many elements of transition work will be funded.
-However, at the time of consultation the Bill remains in the early stages, and no guarantees can be given on its final shape or form.
-Debate at Stage 1 has been vigorous.
-Stage 2 has not fully commenced at the time of the publication of this consultation.
+However, at the time of consultation the Bill is not finalised, and no guarantees can be given on its final shape or form:

+- Debate at Stage 1 has been vigorous. - Stage 2 had not fully commenced at the time of the publication of budget consultation. - Stage 3 has not yet completed and we know from past legislation on legal regulation that significant changes can occur at Stage 3.
 It is likely, but there is no guarantee a final Bill will pass.